jmagman/flutter-wiki/Tree-hygiene.md

 everyone else on the project, so we want to get the tree green again as soon as possible.

-If you revert is a straight revert, then you do not need to wait for precommit tests before landing it.
-Just create the revert and land it, then tell the person whose patch you reverted, that you reverted their patch (also leave a comment on the PR that you reverted).
+If your revert is a straight revert of the latest commit, then you do not need to wait for precommit tests before landing it (since by definition you are bringing the tree back to a known configuration).
+Just create the revert and land it, then tell the person whose patch you reverted that you reverted their patch, and leave a comment on the PR that you reverted.

 If things are broken, the priority of everyone on the team should be helping the team fix the problem.
 Someone (you, if nobody else has yet